DANaini13/ChatAppExampleCode/README.md

 # ChatAppExampleCode

-This is a terminal program that creating by IntellJ.
+This is a terminal program that created by IntellJ.